sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 ![Figure 18](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-18.png)

-Now, if a viewer wants to filter the entire dashboard by a state or province, they can simply click it on the map, and all 3 visualizations will adjust accordingly.
+Now, if a viewer wants to filter the entire dashboard by a state or province, they can simply click it on the map, and all three visualizations will adjust accordingly.
 For example, when New York is selected, the dashboard looks like this:

 ![Figure 19](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-19.png)